-Colchester Borough Council is a local authority which provides a wide range of statutory and discretionary services for its residents, businesses, visitors and partners.
+Colchester Borough Council is a Local Authority which provides a wide range of statutory and discretionary services for its residents, businesses, visitors and partners.
 Its management structure is shown on its website here.

 Colchester has a rapidly growing population and economy.
-Over the next 15 years the borough is anticipated to experience one of the fastest growth rates within the county, with population rising from around 180,000 to 208,000 by 2030.
+Over the next 5 years the Borough is anticipated to experience one of the fastest growth rates within the county, with population rising from around 195,000 to nearly 208,000 by 2025.

-The Transparency Statement, and the Council's approach to Modern Slavery and human trafficking, is reflected within the 'Wellbeing' theme of the organisation's Strategic Plan 2018-21 and its Action Plan.
+The Transparency Statement, and the Council's approach to Modern Slavery and human trafficking, is reflected within the 'Wellbeing' theme of the organisations' Strategic Plan 2018-21 and its Action Plan.
 The Transparency Statement supports the Council's overall Equality Objective which is 'Making Colchester an even better place to live and supporting those who need most help'.

-The Council's Strategic Plan 2018-21 includes key priorities set out under the following four themes.
+The Council's Strategic Plan 2018-21 includes key priorities set out under the following four themes:

-- GROWTH - Ensuring all residents benefit from the growth of the borough - RESPONSIBILITY - Encouraging everyone to do their bit to making our borough even better - OPPORTUNITY - Promoting and improving Colchester and its environment - WELLBEING - Making Colchester an even better place to live and supporting those who need most help
+GROWTH Ensuring all residents benefit from the growth of the borough RESPONSIBILITY Encouraging everyone to do their bit to make our borough even better OPPORTUNITY Promoting and improving Colchester and its environment WELLBEING Making Colchester an even better place to live and supporting those who need most help